sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 1. MAB shall be used to authenticate clients that do not support 802.1x

 *RADIUS*
-1. PAC shall have a RADIUS clinet functionality where user shall configure RADIUS server details.
+1. PAC shall have a RADIUS client functionality where the user shall configure RADIUS server details.
 2. RADIUS authentication shall be tested/qualified with the following Radius Servers:
 	- FreeRADIUS
 	- ClearPass